Location: Denver, Colorado

 The goals of this workshop are to: (1) update existing scientific challenges and identify new challenges to be included in a post-2023 science plan; and (2) identify and prioritize the required technologies and platform needs to enable the scientific ocean drilling research community to address those challenges in a new ocean drilling program.
 The end product will be a document that will be shared with our international partners and the National Science Foundation.
 This workshop report will also serve to inform other stakeholders such as the deans or directors of our research institutions and our elected representatives in the U.S. Congress.

 Although space is limited at the workshop, it is important to hear all voices and ideas.
-Therefore, pre-meeting webinars, and possibly live streaming of the workshop, will be available to those who cannot attend.
 The Steering Committee welcomes insights from any member of the IODP community, regardless of workshop attendance.
 For details on how to provide input, please see the Workshop Participation tab.

 The meeting will be held May 6-7, 2019 at the Curtis Hotel in Denver, Colorado.
 Approximately 90-100 U.S. and 20-30 international participants will be invited.